 Unfortunately, though this was intended to increase the portability of applications, it was still limited by the admin console's checkbox; the value from the deployment descriptor would be respected when deploying via asadmin, but would be overridden by the value of the checkbox in the admin console.
 Since it can be reasonably assumed that disabling CDI for the EAR is not a setting that you would want to change at deploy-time, we made a change in the 164 release so that the admin console value is ignored if the deployment descriptor explicitly disables CDI.

 Explicitly Scanning 3rd party JARs

 While these features now give greater control over CDI scanning for entire deployments (both EAR and WAR), modern WAR and EAR files very often include a number of 3rd party JARs.
 In situations where some JARs require CDI scanning and others may cause problems if scanned, these can now be explicitly included or excluded from scanning.

 *) is used to specify that the default behaviour is to exclude all JARs.
 Then, all JARs beginning with

 ejba are specifically included in scanning, as well as the JAR named

-All of these enhancements are available from the 164 release and that applies to both Payara Server and Payara Micro (and, by extension, the MicroProfile edition of Payara Micro).
+All of these enhancements are available from the 164 release and that applies to both Payara Server and Payara Micro.
 That's one less thing to depend on outside of your application!